Aniketyadav29/index.html/README.md

 tag.

-Tables

-Tables are used to represent real-life table data.
+Tables:- Tables are used to represent real-life table data.

 : Adds a caption to the table.: Used for table data.: Used for a table header.